kubbur/ssh_tool/README.md

    git clone https://github.com/kubbur/ssh_tool/
    cd ssh_tool

+2. add x to install.sh
+   chmod +x install.sh

+3. pray to a god of your choosing

-2. Run the installation script:
+4. Run the installation script:
    ./install.sh

-3. Reload your terminal environment: source ~/.zshrc
+5. Reload your terminal environment: source ~/.zshrc

-4. Start using the tool!
+6. Start using the tool!
 For example: ssh -l   # List registered hosts
    ssh -r <host>   # Remove a host
    ssh <host>   # Connect to or register a host